MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Mail/Get-MgUserMailFolderChildFolderMessageExtension.md

 The table in the Permissions section lists the resources that support open extensions.
 The following table lists the three scenarios where you can get an open extension from a supported resource instance.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaUserMailFolderChildFolderMessageExtension](/powershell/module/Microsoft.Graph.Beta.Mail/Get-MgBetaUserMailFolderChildFolderMessageExtension?view=graph-powershell-beta)

 ## SYNTAX